Arsenite: Uses

 Sodium arsenite is used in the water gas shift reaction to remove carbon dioxide.

-Fowler's solution first introduced in the 18th century was made up from As2O3 as a solution of potassium meta-arsenite, KAsO2.
+Fowler's solution first introduced in the 18th century was made up from As2O3 as a solution of potassium metaarsenite, KAsO2.

 Arsenic in its trioxide, As_{2}O_{3}, (brand name Trisenox, ATO) is used as a chemotherapy drug against acute promyelocytic leukaemia (APL), a type of myeloid leukemia.
 The detailed mechanism of action is unknown, but it is suspected to speed up apoptosis of cancer cells.
 Arsenic trioxide triggers morphological changes and DNA fragmentations in NB4 in vitro model for APL.
 It also degrades retinoic acid receptor alpha (RARA).
 RARA gene is important regulator of premyelocytic immune cell development, differentiation, and apoptosis.

 Bacteria using and generating arsenite

 Some species of bacteria obtain their energy by oxidizing various fuels while reducing arsenates to form arsenites.
 The enzymes involved are known as arsenate reductases.

 In 2008, bacteria were discovered that employ a version of photosynthesis with arsenites as electron donors, producing arsenates (just like ordinary photosynthesis uses water as electron donor, producing molecular oxygen).
 The researchers conjectured that historically these photosynthesizing organisms produced the arsenates that allowed the arsenate-reducing bacteria to thrive.

 In humans, arsenite inhibits pyruvate dehydrogenase (PDH complex) in the pyruvate-acetyl CoA reaction, by binding to the –SH group of lipoamide, a participant coenzyme.
 It also inhibits the oxoglutarate dehydrogenase complex by the same mechanism.
 The inhibition of these enzymes disrupts energy production.